-- 1. The Office of Human Resources will notify classified employees of the Reclassification Process Timeline.
+- 1. The Office of Human Resources will notify employees of the Reclassification Process Timeline.
 The process shall begin no later than March 30th. - 2.
 All employees considering reclassification must attend a reclassification orientation. - 3.
-A Technical Assistance Team consisting of CSEA and District personnel will be created to

-- assist employees with questions concerning the process and the request questionnaire. - 4.
+A Technical Assistance Team consisting of CSEA and District personnel will be created to assist employees with questions concerning the process and the request questionnaire. - 4.
 The employee will complete the Reclassification Request Form and submit it to their immediate supervisor.
-The immediate supervisor will sign and date the Management Verification Form and return the form to the employee within five (5) working days. - 5.
-The employee will deliver the completed Reclassification Request Form, signed Management Verification Form, along with their current and requested job description to the Office of Human Resources within the posted timeline. - 6.
+The immediate supervisor will sign and date the Management Verification Form and return the form to the employee within five (5) working days. - The employee will deliver the completed Reclassification Request Form, signed Management Verification Form, along with requested changes to their job description or a proposed job description to the Office of Human Resources within the posted timeline. - 6.
 The Management Verification Form will be routed through all appropriate administrators for signatures by the Office of Human Resources. - 7.
-The Office of Human Resources will forward the Reclassification Request Form, Management Verification Form and job descriptions to the Reclassification Committee. - 8.
+The Office of Human Resources will forward the Reclassification Request Form, Management Verification Form and job description(s) to the Reclassification Committee. - 8.
 The Reclassification Committee will meet to deliberate and screen qualified applicants and make decisions as to who will be interviewed. - 9.
 The Reclassification Committee will interview selected applicants. - 10.
-The Reclassification Committee will complete final rankings and forward the list to the Superintendent/President by the posted deadline. - 11.
+The Reclassification Committee will complete final rankings and forward the list to the

+- Superintendent/President by the posted deadline. - 11.
 The Superintendent/President shall submit the committee's recommendation to the Board of Trustees (Board) no later than the Board of Trustees meeting in June. - 12.
-Board approved reclassification shall be effective the date of the Board's action. - 13.
+Board approved reclassification shall be effective the first of the month following the Board's action. - 13.
 Upon Board approval the employee who requested reclassification shall be placed in the reclassified position without further evaluation or application procedures. - 14.
 The affected employee shall be notified in writing of the decision of the Reclassification Committee and the Board no later than ten (10) working days after the Board's action. - 15.
 For applicants not invited to an interview the Reclassification Committee's decision is final and is not subject to the grievance procedure.